• Project

 The Solution

-The Wood Island Life Saving Station Association provided Camoin 310 with its business and capital plan, and requested an analysis of the economic and fiscal benefits of operation of and visits to the facility and increased restaurant and other visitor spending in the Town.
+The Wood Island Life Saving Station Association provided Camoin Associates with its business and capital plan, and requested an analysis of the economic and fiscal benefits of the operation of and visits to the station, including jobs, visitor spending at local business, and projected additional tax revenue from economic activity related to a proposed museum.

 The Impact

-The final report and analysis contributes to the Town’s decision-making process by quantifying the economic and fiscal benefits to the Town, including jobs, visitor spending at local business, and additional tax revenue from economic activity attributable to the Museum when it opens in 2021.
+The final report and analysis contributed to the Town’s decision-making process by quantifying the economic and fiscal benefits of the Wood Island Life Saving Station to the Town.
+The restoration project was substantially completed and the station reopened to the public in August 2024.